hanabi/hanabi.github.io/docs/beginner/critical-save-question-3.md

 - However, since it touched his chop, it could also be a *Save Clue*.
 Since yellow 3 and yellow 4 are in the trash, a yellow clue matches those cards, so it could be yellow 3 or yellow 4.
 - Bob then notices that Cathy has a yellow 3 in her hand.
 Since there are only two copies of yellow 3 in the deck, Bob cannot have the yellow 3.
 - Bob does not know whether or not this is a *Play Clue* or a *Save Clue*, but he has to treat it as a *Save Clue* for the time being until he gets move information.
-- Bob writes down an identity of:
+- Bob writes a *card note* that includes the following identities:
   - yellow 1 (as a *Play Clue*)
-  - yellow 4 (as a *Critical Save*).
+  - yellow 4 (as a *Critical Save*)

 </TabItem>
 </Tabs>